dragonforce2010/custom-settings/vim/readme.md

 3.Go to command line, type vim, and type command PlugInstall

+4.Create a folder for vim undir mkdir ~/.undir

-4.You’re all set, any time just type vim, you’re using vim!
+5.You’re all set, any time just type vim, you’re using vim!
 Enjoy